philipwalton/solved-by-flexbox/demos/grids.md

 title: Better, Simpler Grid Systems
 ---

-<h1>Better, Simpler Grid Systems</h1>
+# Better, Simpler Grid Systems

-<p>Most grid systems today use one of two layout methods: <code>float</code> or <code>inline-block</code>.
-But neither of these methods were really intended to be used for layout and as a result have pretty significant problems and limitations.</p>
+Most grid systems today use one of two layout methods: `float` or `inline-block`.
+But neither of these methods were really intended to be used for layout and as a result have pretty significant problems and limitations.

-<p>Using floats requires clearing them which has a whole host of layout issues, most notoriously that clearing an element sometimes forces it below an unrelated part of the page (take this <a href="https://github.com/twbs/bootstrap/issues/295#issuecomment-2282969">Bootstrap issue</a> for example).
-In addition, clearing floats usually requires using both before and after pseudo-elements, preventing you from using them for something else.</p>
+Using floats requires clearing them which has a whole host of layout issues, most notoriously that clearing an element sometimes forces it below an unrelated part of the page (take this [Bootstrap issue](https://github.com/twbs/bootstrap/issues/295#issuecomment-2282969) for example).
+In addition, clearing floats usually requires using both before and after pseudo-elements, preventing you from using them for something else.

-<p>Inline block layouts must address the problem of <a href="http://css-tricks.com/fighting-the-space-between-inline-block-elements/">white-space between inline-block items</a>, and all of the <a href="http://davidwalsh.name/remove-whitespace-inline-block">solutions</a> to that problem are <a href="https://github.com/suitcss/grid/blob/master/grid.css#L44-L45">hacky</a> and <a href="https://twitter.com/thierrykoblentz/status/305152267374428160">annoying</a>.</p>
+Inline block layouts must address the problem of [white-space between inline-block items](http://css-tricks.com/fighting-the-space-between-inline-block-elements/), and all of the [solutions](http://davidwalsh.name/remove-whitespace-inline-block) to that problem are [hacky](https://github.com/suitcss/grid/blob/master/grid.css#L44-L45) and [annoying](https://twitter.com/thierrykoblentz/status/305152267374428160).

-<p>Flexbox not only eliminates these problems, it opens up an entirely new world of possibilities.</p>
+Flexbox not only eliminates these problems, it opens up an entirely new world of possibilities.

-<h2>Features of a Flexbox Grid System</h2>
+## Features of a Flexbox Grid System

-<p>Grid systems usually come with a myriad of sizing options, but the vast majority of the time you just want two or three elements side-by-side.
-Given this, why should we be required to put sizing classes on every single cell?</p>
+Grid systems usually come with a myriad of sizing options, but the vast majority of the time you just want two or three elements side-by-side.
+Given this, why should we be required to put sizing classes on every single cell?

-<p>Listed below are some of my criteria for an ideal grid system.
-Fortunately, with Flexbox we get most of these features for free.</p>
+Listed below are some of my criteria for an ideal grid system.
+Fortunately, with Flexbox we get most of these features for free.

 <ul class="List">
   <li>By default, each grid cell is the same width and height as every other cell in the row.
 Basically they all size to fit by default.</li>